 A "statement of partial conformance due to language" may be made when the page does not conform, but would conform if accessibility support existed for (all of) the language(s) used on the page.
 The form of that statement would be, "This page does not conform, but would conform to WCAG 2.2 at level X if accessibility support existed for the following language(s):"

-This section shows substantive changes made in WCAG 2.2 since WCAG 2.1.
+This section shows substantive changes incorporated into WCAG 2.2 since WCAG 2.1, as well as changes made to 2.2 since its original publication on 05 October 2023.
 Errata fixes to WCAG 2.1 have also been incorporated into WCAG 2.2.

 The full commit history to WCAG 2.2 is available.